yaldizd/AST208project/direct_imaging.md

 <br>

 Continued EHT imaging over the next few years gave us an image of Sagittarius A*, the supermassive black hole in the center of the Milky Way.
+These images are crucial for learning more about the strong magnetic fields that spiral around the black hole.

 <div style="text-align: center;">
   <img src="/assets/css/sag_a_star.jpg" alt="Sagittarius A Star" width="400" />